Hemel Hempstead: Historical

 Historically, the area was agricultural and was noted for its rich cereal production.
 The agricultural journalist William Cobbett noted of Hemel Hempstead in 1822 that "..the land along here is very fine: a red tenacious flinty loam upon a bed of chalk at a yard or two beneath, which, in my opinion, is the very best corn land that we have in England."
-By the 18th century the grain market in Hemel was one of the largest in the country.
-In 1797 there were 11 watermills working in the vicinity of the town.
+By the 18th century, the grain market in Hemel was one of the largest in the country.
+In 1797, there were 11 watermills working in the vicinity of the town.

-The chalk on which Hemel is largely built has had commercial value and has been mined and exploited to improve farmland and for building from the 18th century.
+The chalk on which Hemel is largely built has had commercial value; it has been mined and exploited to improve farmland and for building from the 18th century.
 In the Highbarns area, now residential, there was a collapse in 2007 of a section of old chalk workings and geological studies have been undertaken to show the extent of these workings.

 In the 19th century, Hemel Hempstead was a noted brickmaking, paper manufacturing and straw-plaiting centre.
-In later 19th and early 20th centuries, Hemel was also a noted watercress growing area, supplying 1/16 of the country's national demand – following development of the New Town, the watercress growing moved to nearby Berkhamsted and Tring.
+In later 19th and early 20th centuries, it was also a noted watercress growing area, supplying 1/16 of the country's national demand – following development of the New Town, the watercress growing moved to nearby Berkhamsted and Tring.
 The cress beds were redeveloped as the modern-day Water Gardens.

-Joseph Cranstone's engineering company was founded in 1798, and was responsible for much of the early street lighting in the town as well as it first gasworks.
+Joseph Cranstone's engineering company was founded in 1798 and was responsible for much of the early street lighting in the town, as well as it first gasworks.
 It became the Hemel Hempstead Engineering Company and stayed in business until the Second World War.
-In 1867 Cranstone's son built a steam powered coach which he drove to London, but which was destroyed in a crash on the return journey.
+In 1867, Cranstone's son built a steam powered coach which he drove to London, but which was destroyed in a crash on the return journey.
 A local Boxmoor pub commemorates the event.